silcam/cmb-base-translations/README.md

 * Bump the version.
 * commit and push to github
 * Then, `bundle update` the app you're working with.
+* and don't forget to restar the rails server, if it is running.

+(The i18n configs are loaded during the initialization of the rails app.)

 ## Contributing